Sky and News Corp have entered into strategic relationships with Roku, announcing big investments in the streaming media player manufacturer.

 "Coupled with the on-going strength of satellite distribution, online and mobile help us unlock even more value for customers.
 Working with Roku we look forward to extending our multi-platform leadership."

-The launch of Sky's subscription-free Now TV has already been expected to land on Roku, which has gone head to head with Apple TV, and could give the British broadcaster opportunity to look to the US market.
+The launch of Sky's subscription-free Now TV has already been expected to land on Roku in the UK, and the new partnership could give the broadcaster an opportunity to look to the US market.

-So, what does Roku plan to do with the money?
+So, what do Roku plan to do with the money?
 The company is now looking to increase brand awareness, branch out into new territories and increase engineering and production.

 "With the News Corporation and Sky strategic relationships, we are poised to further grow our leadership position and to become the TV distribution platform of the future."